 1. Keep on top of your absence statistics

 An absence management system provides transparent reports that will help you to understand the absence trends for your business.
-If you understand your data, employee demographics and behaviors, you can take strategic actions to not only support employee wellbeing but also reduce absence costs.
+If you understand your absence data, employee demographics and behaviors, you can take strategic actions to not only support employee wellbeing but also reduce absence costs.

 2. Conduct routine return to work interviews